masterofobzene/UserScriptRepo/INFOS/NXBrew_Search_Button.md

 ### USE CASE:
 --------------
-Lazy game discovery and acquisition on ~NXBrew~ NSWPEDIA, using Nintendo's store as a catalog.
+Lazy game discovery and acquisition on NXBrew using Nintendo's store as a catalog.

 ### USAGE:
 ---------------